Siemens Healthineers raises outlook on demand for rapid COVID-19 tests

-German health technology company Siemens Healthineers (SHLG.DE) raised its full-year sales and profit forecast on Monday, as the COVID-19 pandemic continues to drive demand for its rapid antigen tests.
+BERLIN (Reuters) -German health technology company Siemens Healthineers raised its full-year sales and profit forecast on Monday, as the COVID-19 pandemic continues to drive demand for its rapid antigen tests.

 The group now expects sales to grow 14% to 17% in the year to September, up from a previous forecast for 8% to 12% rise.
 Adjusted basic earnings per share are seen at 1.90 euros to 2.05 euros versus an earlier forecast of 1.63 euros to 1.82 euros.